tunnll/tunnll.github.io/_includes/job-page-bottom.md

 ### Why this position is cool

-*   **It is remote**, there is no need to visit the office.
-You are free to work from home or any other location as long as you do your daily reports (tasks completed, time spent, time estimated);
 *   **Flexible schedule**.
-You can work 9 to 5 or at night or early in the morning - or at any other time slots suitable for you;
+You can work 9 to 5 or at night or early in the morning - or at any other time slots suitable for you as long as overlaps with the working hours of the rest of the team;
 *   **Interesting projects**.
 You will work on [projects](http://tunnll.com) that matter and which make people's lives better;
 *   **Informal and flexible atmosphere**.
 Do you have a suit?
 Good, you do not need one at this position;
 *   **Your voice can be heard**.
 The more experience you accumulate over time, the more freedom in decision making you will get.

-### Financial support

-If you are in Sweden, it might happen that you could be eligible for one of the Arbetsförmedlingen's [support programs](https://www.arbetsformedlingen.se/For-arbetssokande/Stod-och-service.html){:target="_blank"}:

-*   Nystartsjobb
-*   Lönebidrag
-*   Instegsjobb
-*   Särskilt anställningsstöd

-If you know that you are eligible, please mention that in your application (you can check your eligibility at your local [Arbetsförmedlingen](http://www.arbetsformedlingen.se/){:target="_blank"} office).